 ― Emily Andrews, The Finer Points of Becoming Machine

 Do You Want To Be Feeling Numb Forever?

-Feeling numb or emotional avoidance as a coping mechanism works for a while, but ultimately, your trauma and feelings are going to find a way to creep back.
-When the flood gate bursts open, you may be shocked, feel out of control, and frightened by your own behaviours.
-You may then turn to drastic measures to push the feelings back down, engaging in alcohol and drug abuse, overspending, bingeing, self-mutilation, and other impulsive behaviours.
+Feeling numb or using emotional avoidance as a coping mechanism works for a while, but ultimately, your trauma and feelings are going to find a way to creep back.
+When the floodgates burst open, you may be shocked, feel out of control, and frightened by your own behaviour.
+You may then employ drastic measures to push the feelings back down, engaging in alcohol and drug abuse, overspending, bingeing, self-mutilation, and other impulsive behaviours.

-When we turn away from what we consider as negative emotions, we also say goodbye to joy, love, and all that life has to offer.
+When we turn away from what we consider to be negative emotions, we also say goodbye to joy, love, and all that life has to offer.
 In the end, we are lonely and stranded in a cold, barren place.
-There will always be a voice inside us that reminds us we are wasting our lives away without living fully.
+There will always be a voice inside that reminds us we are wasting away our lives without fully living.

 Inside of you is a wild, innocent and playful child.

-Deep down, you long to live life with your full heart, to feel safe and held by others around you, and to love them without holding back.
+Deep down, you long to live life with your full heart, to feel safe and to be held by others around you, and to love them, too, without holding back.

 Feeling numb as a survival strategy does not have to be forever.
 Through the construction of emotional skills and resilience, you can begin to dip your feet into the deep waters of feeling.
 You can start with small steps such as learning the language of emotions or building the ability to regulate.
 Slowly but surely, you will re-open the door to experience life’s joy, abundance, and aliveness—things that a hidden part of you has long been yearning for.

 “Dissociation, a form of hypnotic trance, helps children survive the abuse…The abuse takes on a dream-like, surreal quality and deadened feelings and altered perceptions add to the strangeness.
 The whole scene does not fit into the ‘real world.’
 It is simple to forget, easy to believe nothing happened.”